Pindad P3

 The Pindad P3 is a double action/single action semi-automatic pistol made by PT Pindad, intended to be a compact and unobtrusive pistol.

+Design

 The Pindad P3 is chambered in .32 ACP and has a magazine capacity of 12.

 The sight on the P3 is a tritium three dot sight that was also used on the P1 and P2.